qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 Difference
 ----------
-Extracts features from the input layer that don't fall within the boundaries of the difference layer.
+Extracts features from the input layer that don't fall within the boundaries of the overlay layer.

-Input layer features that are partially within difference layer feature(s) are split along the boundary of the difference layer feature(s) and only the portions outside the difference layer features are retained.
+Input layer features that partially overlap the overlay layer feature(s) are split along the boundary of those feature(s) and only the portions outside the overlay layer features are retained.

 Attributes are not modified (see :ref:`warning <warning_difference>`).